FEUP-MEIC-DS-2024-25/T07_G05/README.md

 # T07_G05
-AI assistant for mutation tests selection
+Our work is an AI assistant for mutation tests selection.
+The user give us the code and the test code, and we generate mutation tests from the original tests.
+If the user provides us some context about what is supposed to do the program, we will select, by an IA, the tests that match the context.

 ---